-Africa might be our favorite continent.
+Africa might be our favourite continent.

 Africa can be hot.
 And Africa can be humid.

 Which can make for uncomfortable days and nights on holiday.
-Especially on Safari, where getting closer to the wildlife you have traveled halfway around the world to see takes priority over your air conditioning.
+Especially on Safari, where getting closer to the wildlife you have travelled halfway around the world to see takes priority over your air conditioning.

 And yet.
 Some folk seem to breeze through their Safari looking like they have a secret posse of stylists behind the scenes.
 Consistently cool and collected but never sunburnt or dripping buckets of sweat.

 There are some tricks to this staying cool trade, we are not going to lie, but lucky for you we were fed these secrets with our biltong as children… then we added our own twist or two as we grew into Travel Designers and we can’t wait to share everything we know with you.